Inferring Belief States in Partially-Observable Human-Robot Teams: Related Works

 \subsection{Logical Predicates Representation}

 The most prevalent representation of mental models in the HRI literature uses \textit{logical predicates}, or sets of known logical truths \cite{edgar2023improving, scheutz2013computational, gervits2018shared, scheutz2017framework}.
 Each predicate is an observed feature of the environment state taken as an absolute truth, e.g., the location of an object and its properties.
-Complex functions are hand-crafted to derive contextual information or model how the environment will change over time.
+Complex functions are handcrafted to derive contextual information or model how the environment will change over time.
 When predicting the mental model of a teammate, a robot agent can represent the teammate's mental model using the same logical predicates framework, and filter the observational inputs by the workspace region visible to the teammate.

 The logical predicates model is attractive for environments with low observational uncertainty.
-When there is little room for the human teammate to misunderstand their observations, and the robot has full observability, the teammate's mental model is a subset of the robot's mental model.
-With these assumptions, a rigorously-designed logical predicates model can capture many if not all the important aspects of the environment and answer a wide range of inference questions.
+When the human teammate is unlikely to misunderstand their observations, and the robot has full observability, the teammate's mental model is a subset of the robot's mental model.
+With these assumptions a logical predicates model can capture all relevant environment features and answer a wide range of inference questions.

-However, the robot's mental model can be misled when it does not contain all information available to the teammate's mental model, for example, in partially observable conditions.
+However, the robot's mental model can be misled when it does not contain all information available to the teammate's mental model, for example, in partially-observable conditions.
 As the logical predicates model is fact-based and cannot model uncertainty, hard-coding reasoning rules to resolve conflicting information can negatively impact downstream planning and reasoning.

 Research opportunities currently exist to consider uncertainty within mental models.
 Specifically, the literature identifies three areas for error: misperception of events, miscomprehension of perceived events, and imperfect mapping of perceived events to the updated mental model \cite{bolton2022fuzzy}.